dwhite25/MSG-CcGAN/README.md

 With the benefit of subsequent experience, I would approach several aspects differently today, including:

-* establishing substantially stronger baseline models before introducing a complex GAN architecture;
+* establishing substantially stronger baseline models before introducing a complex GAN architecture
-* defining quantitative validation metrics and held-out tests earlier in the project;
+* defining quantitative validation metrics and held-out tests earlier in the project
-* simplifying the architecture before increasing model capacity;
+* simplifying the architecture before increasing model capacity
-* separating physical interpolation accuracy from adversarial perceptual/qualitative performance;
+* separating physical interpolation accuracy from adversarial perceptual/qualitative performance
-* improving experiment tracking and reproducibility;
+* improving experiment tracking and reproducibility
-* designing the data pipeline around explicit metadata mappings rather than positional assumptions; and
+* designing the data pipeline around explicit metadata mappings rather than positional assumptions
-* evaluating whether deterministic or probabilistic neural surrogate models were better suited to the underlying scientific objective.

-I retain the project because it represents a substantial early exercise in **scientific machine learning, generative modeling, large scientific datasets, custom neural-network implementation, and physics-based model design**, even though the resulting model was not sufficiently accurate for scientific production use.
+I retain the project because it represents a substantial early exercise in **scientific machine learning, generative modeling, generation and management of large scientific datasets, custom neural-network implementation, and physics-based model design**, even though the resulting model was not sufficiently accurate for scientific production use.

 ---